fatemaquaid987/Database_Project/README.md

 ## Note

 This is an old classroom project and therefore prone to bugs and inconsistencies.
-The code could not be uploaded because it requires a database backend which can not be uploaded either.
+The C# code files are added but the database is not.